CONSTRUCTIONS-3D

 Note: the 3D printed portions usually represent only 15 to 30% of the total construction cost.
 The remainder comes from finishes, fittings, and complementary works.

-The Constructions-3D Simulator: Estimate the Cost of Your 3D Printed House for Free
+The Constructions-3D Simulator: Estimate the cost of your 3D printed house for free

 To provide a realistic estimation, Constructions-3D has developed a 3D printed house cost simulator.
 This tool is based on on-site construction using the MaxiPrinter.
 In addition to calculating the estimated cost of your 3D printed house, the simulator also generates an AI visual illustration that reflects the criteria you’ve entered.